t-w/ADFlib/README.md

 copy of an ADF image with your precious data.
 Do it on a copy (and report if any issues are encountered).

-Update: The notice above is especially actual that it was discovered that the version `0.8.0` and earlier **do not rebuild the block allocation bitmap for volumes where it is marked invalid**.
+Update: The notice above is especially actual as it was discovered that the version `0.8.0` and earlier **do not rebuild the block allocation bitmap for volumes where it is marked invalid**.
 In short, this means that if the bitmap is really incorrect, writing to such volume may lead to data loss/corruption